carfreesc/carfreesc.github.io/notes/gettingaround.md

 # Getting around State College and Penn State without a car

-A [2019 CityLab study](https://www.bloomberg.com/news/articles/2019-09-24/the-best-and-worst-u-s-places-to-live-car-free) ranked State College as the \#2 city in the nation for car-free living.
-While this is probably a bit too optimistic, it is certainly possible to do many things here without a car, using the robust bus and bike networks.
-This page aims to provide some practical information about getting around the area without a car.

 # Basic orientation

 The core downtown and campus area of State College is compact enough that you really don't need a car to get around: you can walk from one side to the other in less than an hour, and there are a variety of bus and bike routes if you don't want to walk.
 However, even if you live nearby, you'll sometimes need to get further out for groceries, medical appointments, recreation, etc.  This can be trickier.

 The downtown part of State College is roughly laid out in a grid -- though the roads are aligned with the local mountain ridges rather than on a compass grid.
 The busiest "east-west" street is College Avenue (really SW-NE).
 This forms the boundary between the downtown area and the Penn State campus.

+If you are moving here and hoping to avoid driving, you should think carefully about locations before you arrive.
+Some areas offer much better bike and bus connectivity than others, even at comparable distances from downtown.
+(As a general rule, the more students in a neighborhood, the better the transit.)

 TODO: Very basic map of downtown

 There is a network of bicycle routes of various kinds.
 There are a few nice off-road, fairly long distance routes that connect various parts of town over distances of a couple miles.
 Closer to downtown, the bike options consist primarily of unprotected lanes on roadways.
 The ["Next Generation Safety and Mobility Plan"](https://statecollegepa.civilspace.io/en/projects/next-generation-connectivity-and-mobility-plan-nextgen-plan) envisions some improvements in this area -- stay tuned.
 Really, State College's greatest bicycling asset is that it's just not that big and you can usually find a combination of quiet residental streets and the bike paths to take you where you need to go.

 A few roads have been designated as "bicycle routes".
-These are generally places where connectivity of the biking network would favor bicycle infrastructure, but where for practical/financial/political reasons none actually exists.
-In my estimation these routes are generally no better for riding than other random roads -- and in some cases, like Easterly/Westerly, are arguably worse -- and I have omitted them from the map.
+These are better understood as it-would-be-nice-if-it-were-a-bicycle routes: they represent gaps in the cycling network, but where no actual improvements have been made.
+These roads are generally fine to ride on, though they don't offer any particular advantages.
+The exception is Easterly/Westerly, which is a designated bicycle route but not a good place to ride.
+This issue will be ameliorated by the completion of a multi-use path along the road in late 2026.

 The local bus service is provided by the Centre Area Transit Authority (CATA).
 CATA nowadays offers regular bus service between the denser housing developments and downtown, with other areas served by CATAGO! paratransit, in which you request a ride and a smaller vehicle will be dispatched to pick you up and deliver you to a stop to transfer to a regular bus.
 This can be convenient, although the necessary transfer means it's often not the speediest option.

-TODO: A map with labelings of main neighborhoods and the bigger apartment complexes.
+TODO: A map with labelings of main neighborhoods and the bigger apartment complexes?
+Maybe not the right site for it.

 Much recent development has been along North Atherton Street, to the northwest side of town.
-Unfortunately this road is very unpleasant to walk or bike on, and a round of recent upgrades did not help.
+Unfortunately this road is somewhat unpleasant to walk or bike on.
 It is generally possible to reach destinations on N Atherton either by taking the bus, or by biking in on a cross street through Park Forest.

 # Bike routes